-Assessment is discovering students’ knowledge, skills, attitudes, competencies, and habits of mind, and comparing them to what’s expected as a result of participating in your course and in a program of study.
-The desired state is to discover these things soon enough to redirect a course of study.
-We call this formative assessment.
+Assessment refers to discovering students’ knowledge, skills, attitudes, competencies, and habits of mind and comparing them to the expected results of participating in your course.
+It is ideal to discover these things soon enough to redirect a course of study, if necessary.
+We call this analysis and redirection formative assessment.

-Be transparent in your expectations for students by placing learning outcomes on each course syllabus, and sharing program outcomes on all program websites.
+Be transparent in your expectations for students by including learning outcomes in each course syllabus and by sharing program outcomes on all program websites.

 Quality Learning Outcomes

-An outcome must be measurable, meaningful, and manageable.
-It specifies what you want the student to know or do.
-A good outcome statement also uses active verbs.
-An outcome has three components:
+A learning outcome must be measurable, meaningful, and manageable.
+It uses active verbs and specifies what you want students to know or do.
+A good outcome statement has three components—remembering them is as easy as ABC!

 • Audience (A) = Person doing or expressing